mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 starships in the class would be named for other famous scouts.

-One of Gavin’s final pre-war acts was to disband the Solomani Regiment of the Imperial Guard, vowing to reinstate it after the crisis in the Rim was addressed.
+One of Gavin's final pre-war acts was to disband the Solomani Regiment of the Imperial Guard, vowing to reinstate it after the crisis in the Rim was addressed.